misje/opencti-wazuh-connector/docs/source/usage.rst

 :attr:`search.limit <wazuh.opensearch_config.OpenSearchConfig.limit>`.
 More on
 this later.

-Clicking on a sighting (which is relationship) will bring you to the relationship view.
+Clicking on a sighting (which is a relationship) will bring you to the relationship view.
 If you click on the system, you'll navigate to the system view, where you can find other sightings in that system, as well as other related entities and relationships, like incidents, incident response cases and